kelvinz/code-notes/courses/spark_docs.md

 Use the Frame Transition patch to control the frames in an animation sequence.
 	progress + frames + first frame => current frame

+*loop animation patch*
+Use the Loop Animation patch to drive animations that play on a loop.
+	enable + duration + reset + mirrored => progress + looped